CommandersAct/pods/TCPrivacy/README.md

 <p>When you make a change in the JSON, there is nothing special to do.
-But when this change is adding or removing a category, or changing an ID, we should re-display the PCM.</p>
+But when this change is adding or removing a category, or changing an ID, we should re-display the Privacy Center.</p>
 <h2 id="tcdemo">TCDemo</h2>
 <p>You can, of course, check our demo project for a simple implementation example.</p>
 <p><a href="https://github.com/TagCommander/Privacy-Demo/tree/master/iOS">Privacy Demo</a></p>